jappeace/jappeaceApplication/content/failing-in-haskell.md

 which is problematic for a library which I'll discuss right now.

 ## Text in left branch of Either
-Both of these would contain text in the left branch:
+These examples contain text in the left branch:
 ```haskell
 y :: Either Text a
 x :: Either String a